Organizing Tips for your Ministry

 And so on...
 The list is entirely up to you and your ministry's needs.

 3. Plan regular organizing meetings.
 Consider holding them at someone's home or at a coffee house so people can feel more comfortable and get to know each other.
 Use the time to review goals, plan events, activities and make sure the team is operating as it should.
 Ask the group Chaplain to open with a prayer or prepare a spiritual reflection or short bible study so the group can always remind themselves why they are organizing in the first place.
-Don't forget to invite future ministry leaders to your organizing meeting to keep developing new contributors.
+Ask if there are any prayer concerns from the group.
+Remember, its not just what our ministries do that is important to God, but how we do our work together.

 4. Limited Term of Office - Agree on a limited term for service, be it 12 months, 2 years, etc. -- whatever makes sense for your ministry.
 That doesn't mean that people cannot continue to serve in a second or third "term," but it is healthy for a ministry to continually renew itself and allow folks to move on and let new folks move into positions of leadership.